Rapid Application Development toolkit for building Administrative Web Applications

 4. Primary language string, such as: 'English'

-Before loading the contents of a particular file it is first necessary to locate a valid subdirectory.
+Before the contents of a particular file can be loaded it is first necessary to locate a version of that file in an appropriate language subdirectory.
 This is done with the following function:

 {